gbeckers/sound/doc/recommended.rst

 The WAV format is normally limited to file sizes less than 4 Gb.
 Recording equipment will often generate multiple files when the 4 Gb limit is crossed.
-In the Sound library, such files of consecutive audio chunks can easily be accessed as one sound with the ChunkedSnd object.
+In the Sound library, such files of consecutive audio chunks can easily be used as one sound with the ChunkedSnd object.

 If you change the data with some transformation it is recommended to store the results in a 64-bit float format, if disk space is not a major